adilsonsimiaoDK/JavaScripts/README.md

 # JavaScript Course
-This repository contains my notes, exercises, and projects related to the JavaScript course I am currently studying.
+This repository contains my notes, exercises, and projects related to the JavaScript course (The Complete JavaScript Course From Zero to Expert)!
+ I am currently studying.
 The course provides a comprehensive introduction to JavaScript programming, covering fundamental concepts, best practices, and practical applications.

 Course Overview
 The JavaScript course is designed to equip students with a solid foundation in JavaScript programming.
 It covers the following topics: